sani-coop/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 questions that use this attribute.

-.. note:: You can use MathJax inside the ``trailing_text`` attribute, as the third example shows.
+.. note:: You can use MathJax inside the ``trailing_text`` attribute, as the third question in this example shows.
 You cannot use HTML inside this attribute.

 .. code-block:: xml